reg1reg1/Web-Security-Writeups/Mutillidae-2-solution/A1(Injection)/SQL Injection/README.md

 	</ul>
 	<li>
 		Use a good'ol script that behaves like a browser.
-Attached the most simple script possible in pytnon using Mechanize. (sqlinjection.py).
-It can be modified to be bit smart and adaptive.
-For now it snipes on the User Info page.
+Attached the most simple script possible in pytnon using Mechanize. (sqlinjection.py) for the User-Info challenge.
 	</li>
 	<li>
 		Use the grand daddy SQLMap tool.
 More on how to use sqlmap can be found by reading the man page.